-The goal of PACE is to estimate the accuracy of the whole testing set using a small set of test inputs, and thus following the existing work [55], we used Mean-squared Errors (MSE) to measure the effectiveness of PACE, the compared approaches, and the variants of PACE.
-Although the goal of DNN testing also contains "revealing potential errors" and "covering the corner cases," these actually are the target of test input prioritization as presented in Section 2.2 rather than test input selection that our work focuses on.
+The goal of PACE is to estimate the accuracy of the whole testing set using a small set of test inputs, and thus following the existing work [55], we used Mean Squared Errors (MSE) to measure the effectiveness of PACE, the compared approaches, and the variants of PACE.
+Although the goal of DNN testing also contains "revealing potential errors" and "covering the corner cases", these actually are the target of test input prioritization as presented in Section 2.2 rather than test input selection that our work focuses on.
 Therefore, we did not use these measurements to evaluate the effectiveness of these test input selection approaches in the study.
-Since some approaches were repeated 50 times due to randomness, the calculation of the MSE for them is shown in Equation (6).
-In this equation, acc_i and acc refer to the estimated and actual accuracy, respectively.
-PACE and PACE{mmd} are also calculated based on Equation (6), but they evaluate to |acc - acc|, since they are deterministic and we ran them only once.
-The smaller the MSE value is, the better the effectiveness of a selection approach is:
+Since some approaches were repeated 50 times due to randomness, the calculation of the MSE for them is shown in Formula 6.
+In this formula, $acc_i$ and acc refer to the estimated and actual accuracy, respectively.
+PACE and PACEmmd are also calculated based on Formula 6, but they evaluate to |acc - acc| since they are deterministic and we ran them only once.
+The smaller the MSE value is, the better the effectiveness of a selection approach is.

-$$MSE = \sqrt{\frac{1}{50} \sum{i=1}^{50} |a\hat{c}c_i - acc|^2}.$$ (6)
+$$MSE = \sqrt{\frac{1}{50} \sum{i=1}^{50} | \hat{acc}i - acc |^2}$$ (6)